sinhaGuild/data-pipeline-kafka-EK/README.md

 PARTITION BY FULL_NAME;
 ```

-let's query this stream
+Now we can query the derived stream to easily identify important customers who are not happy.

 ```sql
 SELECT STARS, MESSAGE, EMAIL FROM UNHAPPY_PLATINUM_CUSTOMERS EMIT CHANGES;
 ```

-lets _sink_ this to elastic search so we can have a better look at it in kibana.
+> ## 2.8 Visualize unhappy customers
+>
+> Since this is backed by a Kafka topic being continually popuated by ksqlDB we can also drive other applications with this data, as well as land it to datastores down-stream for visualisation. lets _sink_ this to elastic search/Kibana for rapid visualisation and analysis.

 ```sql
 -- reset